sqmk/huejay/README.md

 ### Errors

-Nearly all errors returned by Huejay will of type `huejay.Error`.
+Nearly all errors returned by Huejay are of type `huejay.Error`.
 Use this to check Huejay specific errors.

 ## Client Usage